Perth to Dongara (Approx 354km – 4hrs)

 Be sure to stop in for a photo at Port Gregory’s stunning pink lake called Hutt Lagoon (just south of Kalbarri) before continuing your journey to Perth.

-From Port Gregory make your way south on the North West Coastal Highway to the award-winning Oakabella Homestead is Heritage Tourism at its finest.
+From Port Gregory make your way south on the North West Coastal Highway to the award-winning Oakabella Homestead which is Heritage Tourism at its finest.
 Stop in for lunch or some light refreshments including their famous Devonshire tea (the scones are amazing!).
 It’s also known as WA’s most ‘spooky’ haunted house!